fanhongtao/JDK/demo/jfc/DBDemos/README.txt

-This directory contains some helper apps and scripts for setting up Microsoft Access, SQL Server or Sybase databases to use with the examples in examples/Table.
+This directory contains some helper apps and scripts for setting up Microsoft Access, SQL Server, or Sybase databases to use with the examples in examples/Table.
 For details see the online documentation in: